emilhe/terracotta-dash-example/readme.md

 * The pixels of the data grid must be aligned with map tiles.
 This is ensured by passing `web_optimized=True` to the `cog_translate` function.

 * The tile server cannot perform any post processing (e.g. interpolation) of the data.
-With Terracotta, this is achieved via the settings `RESAMPLING_METHOD="nearest"` and `REPROJECTION_METHOD="nearest"`.
+With Terracotta, this is achieved via the settings `REPROJECTION_METHOD="nearest"`.